DaveEdge1/FAIRRmd/README.md

 ## Containerized workflow

-### devils_hole.Rmd
+### example.Rmd

-This RMarkdown document is a vignette from the `isogeochem` package.
-This is our example of a reproducible workflow.
+This RMarkdown document is our example of a reproducible workflow.

 ### renv